 If cooking for extended periods is not getting your chickpeas roasted as you would like, I have one more suggestion.
-Try drying the unseasoned chickpeas out in the oven first, then seasoning them and putting them in the oven again.
+Try drying the unseasoned chickpeas out in the oven or Foodi first, then seasoning them and putting them in the oven or Foodi again.

 I’ve heard that this method will get you closer to the crispness of the store-bought chickpeas.
 Chickpeas roasted using this method may be drier and hold up better during longer storage.